thomasahle/sunfish/README.md

 ![Sunfish logo](https://raw.github.com/thomasahle/sunfish/master/logo/sunfish_large.png)

 ## Introduction
 Sunfish is a simple, but strong chess engine, written in Python, mostly for teaching purposes.
-Without tables and its simple interface, it takes up just 110 lines of code! (`wc compressed.py`)
+Without tables and its simple interface, it takes up just 111 lines of code!
+(Now 110 by `wc compressed.py`!)

 Because Sunfish is small and strives to be simple, the code provides a great platform for experimenting.
 People have used it for testing parallel search algorithms, experimenting with evaluation functions, and developing deep learning chess programs.
 Fork it today and see what you can do!